 Yet, the efficacy of dam removal to restore migratory fish was shown in the Kennebec after the Edwards Dam fell; for the first time in more than a century-and-a-half, alewives, a species of herring, were able to access an upriver tributary, the Sebasticook.
 Within just a few years the Sebasticook’s run of alewives swelled from non-existent to almost three million, supporting scores of bald eagles and an “alewife festival” that celebrates the Sebasticook’s extraordinary renewal.

 In “sharing” a river more equitably between energy production and its ecological imperatives, the critical step would be the breaching of existing dams.
-Though that may seem improvident — if not downright radical — it is important to remember that many of these concrete walls are middle-aged or older and will be reaching their life expectancies in the
+Though that may seem improvident — if not downright radical — it is important to remember that many of these concrete walls are middle-aged or older and will be reaching their life expectancies in the coming decades.
+Deteriorating dams are a serious public safety concern — one likely to increase as climate change generates more frequent and intense storms.

 In breaching a dam and draining a reservoir, substantial areas of land could become available for new uses.